dladams/dunerun/build_convention.md

 Version 1.0.1

 This page specifies the *dunerun build convention* for package building and installation.
-Packages satisfying these requirements are said to be *dunerun-conformant*
+Packages satisfying these requirements are said to be *dunerun conformant*

 The source for a package consists of files in a directory tree typically stored in a git repository with the same name.